ninja-lifts/Final_project_Intern/README.md

 sudo ./linux_audit.py
 ```

-  --The tool will display a summary report in your terminal.
+  ### The tool will display a summary report in your terminal.

--A detailed results file will be saved in the same directory, named like:
+  ### A detailed results file will be saved in the same directory, named like:
-  --./hardening-report-YYYY-MM-DD.txt
+    ./hardening-report-YYYY-MM-DD.txt

 ## Notes
-  --This script checks firewall (CIS 3.5), SSH settings (CIS 5.2), and rootkit hygiene.
+  ### This script checks firewall (CIS 3.5), SSH settings (CIS 5.2), and rootkit hygiene.

-  --The check_services_cis function is under development (future update).
+  ### The check_services_cis function is under development (future update).

-  --Use it alongside tools like OpenVAS for deeper vulnerability scanning.
+  ### Use it alongside tools like OpenVAS for deeper vulnerability scanning.